prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/2_functions/lessonplan.md

 Finally it loads the address of `[rbp+s2]` into `rsi`, and the address of `[rbp+s1]` into `rdi`.
 These are the two arguments into the function we are calling:
 `_strcmp`.
 String compare.

+### Short note on string compare:

+Given two strings (a bunch of `char`s that ends with the `null byte`), it compares the two strings and returns `0` if the two strings are equal.
+It returns an `int` less than `0` if the first string is lexicographically smaller than the second string, and an `int` greater than 0 is the first string is lexicographically larger than the second string.

 ```
 test    eax, eax